 3 valuable tips to staying active:

-- Don’t overdo the trainer (a little coaching is nice, but your need to develop the self efficacy to keep exercising on your own)
+Don’t overdo the trainer (a little coaching is nice, but you need to develop the self-efficacy to keep exercising on your own)